jcmejias1/SelfDrivCars/writeup.md

 ### Pipeline

 ###1.
-I started the project with the sequences of transformation every frame of the video should have in order to extract the lane positions from each frame.
+I started the project with the sequences of transformation every frame of the video should have in order to extract the lane positions for each frame.
 I researched about all the functions involved and adjusted the parameters to the optimum values for a clearer detection.
 After that created a function for each of the transformations, below and example of them:

 ### Convert image to a np array
 #### Python function used mpimg.imread